 These are just a few of the changes I have proposed in a book I have been working on as a part of my work in the healthcare industry.
 My solution aligns healthcare with true free market dynamics instead of the pseudo-free market system that currently exists.

 Lesson #6: Reality Check

 Prior to offering further reckless suggestions about healthcare reform, Mr. Schiff might want to go back to the drawing board and figure out the economy as it relates to investments, because it’s the fine details that really matter.
 At a later stage he might want to take a stab at the political solutions.
 Similar to his economic solutions, Peter’s approach to healthcare offers little improvement to the current system.

 Perhaps if he spent more time doing what a global investment strategist should do, instead of spending his time making daily media appearances and You Tube videos, he just might realize how wrong he’s been.
 After all, he IS an investment strategist, isn’t he?
 Maybe he’s really more of a marketing strategist than anything else.

 Let’s face it.
 Peter is accustomed to going up against political hacks, clowns and senile goofballs; most from the perma-bull camp.
 How hard can it be to shine when placed up against that crowd?

-You need to ask yourself why Schiff’s only commentaries are the same “we buy to much and produce to little” or his generic views about the economy.
+You need to ask yourself why Schiff’s only commentaries are the same “we buy too much and produce to little” or his generic views about the economy.
 Why doesn’t he issue specific investment guidance?
 All he says is the dollar is doomed, the market is doomed, oil and gold are headed to the moon.
 Is this what you would expect from a chief global strategist?
-If so, then you really have no idea investing.
+If so, then you really have no idea about investing.